 Trekking Pole Grips

-Most best trekking poles for hunting feature ergonomic grips that come with a 15-degree corrective angle to keep your wrists in a comfortable and neutral position.
+Most hiking poles for hunting feature ergonomic grips that come with a 15-degree corrective angle to keep your wrists in a comfortable and neutral position.
 This offers great support for light hiking.
 Trekking pole grips vary depending on the material used.
 The most popular trekking pole grip materials are:

 - Cork: The best thing about cork grips is that they are unlikely to slip even if you have sweaty palms.
 In addition, they perfectly fit the contours of your hands, and decrease vibrations.